javicuriel/FATCAT-Instrument/README.md

   )
 ```
 ### Starting the instrument
-*Before starting the instrument you must add all imodules and modes in order for proper functionality.*
+*Before starting the instrument you must add all IModules and modes in order for proper functionality with MQTT messaging.
+Also, in order for the MQTT Client to connect, a username and token is needed, these are taken from the environment variables `MQTT_UUID` and `IBM_TOKEN`*

-Starting the instrument will connect the MQTT client asynchronously and subscribe to the topics to control each imodule.
+Starting the instrument will connect the MQTT client asynchronously and subscribe to the topics to control each IModule.
 It will then resend all messages lost and start the serial reader with a blocking action creating a new message for each line it reads from serial while saving the messages locally and sending them through `MQTT_TYPE_READING` topic.
 To start the instrument call `start()`.

 *ej.*
 ```python